 Studies show that smoking and drinking alcohol have negative effects on pregnancy (miscarriage, impaired placental function, low birth weight, preterm birth, etc.).

-You will want to get your spouse or partner on board to help.
-Growing a tiny human is hard work.
+You will want to get your spouse or partner on board early when it comes to planning your return home with a newborn, Growing a tiny human is hard work, don’t ever hesitate to ask for help and delegate when necessary.
+Most everyone is willing to help if you ask.

 Other Pregnancy Posts You May Find Helpful: